 Sand, Bath Sand & Sandboxes for Gerbils

 Gerbils are desert animals that like to dig in sand.
-In addition, they need a daily sand bath to keep their skin and moisture in good condition.
-A sandbox filled with bathing sand is a must, especially for fat-tailed gerbils!
+They also need a daily sand bath to keep their skin and moisture in good condition.
+Especially for Fat-tailed gerbils, a sandbox filled with bath sand is a must!

 Read more